50054-cdpa/notes/fp_scala.md

 }
 ```

 In the above definition, we rely on a inner function `go` which is a recursive function.
-In `go` the recursion take places at the last instruction in the `(x::xs)` case.
+In `go`, the recursion take places at the last instruction in the `(x::xs)` case.
 The trick is to
 pass around an accumulated output `o` in each recursive call.

-When Scala compiler detects a tail recursive function, it will rewrite into a form which no stack is required.
+When Scala compiler detects a tail recursive function, it will rewrite it into a form which no stack is required.

-As compiler technology evolves, many modern FP language compilers are able to detect a subset of non-tail recursion and automatically transforms them into the tail recursive version.
+As compiler technology evolves, many modern FP language compilers are able to detect a subset of non-tail recursions and automatically transform them into the tail recursive version.

 ### Map, Fold and Filter

 Consider the following function

 ```scala
 def addToEach(x:Int, l:List[Int]):List[Int] = l match {